tinijs/server/basic/assets/posts/a-sample-post/index.md

 {
   "status": "publish",
   "title": "This is a sample post",
-  "desc": "This is a post on My Blog about win-win survival strategies.", "created": "2024-01-01",
+  "excerpt": "This is a post on My Blog about win-win survival strategies.", "created": "2024-01-01",
   "updated": "2024-01-01",
   "thumbnail": "{% imageUrl './thumbnail.webp', 480 %}",